 Baritone Saxophone -- Internal Affairs Director -- Board Member

-Billy McPhail is a versatile saxophonist who has performed in numerous settings, playing a wide variety of music.
-He has performed as a member and soloist with many distinguished ensembles to include the San Antonio Symphony, the Austin Symphony, the University of Texas and Victoria College Wind Ensembles.
+Billy McPhail is a versatile saxophonist who has performed with many distinguished ensembles, including the San Antonio Symphony, Austin Symphony, Nash Hernandez Orchestra, and the University of Texas and Victoria College Wind Ensembles.

-An avid music arranger, Billy has arranged and published many works for saxophone solo and ensembles.
-He has served as saxophone instructor for Temple College as well as the Leander, Austin, Round Rock, Georgetown, Pflugerville, Lake Travis, Victoria, and Bloomington school districts.
-He maintains a distinguished studio of private students, and frequently leads master classes and adjudicates for schools across Texas.
+Billy has arranged and published many works for saxophone solo and ensembles.
+He has served as an instructor for Temple College and maintains a distinguished studio of private students.
+Billy frequently leads master classes and adjudicates for schools across Texas.

 Bass Saxophone -- Board Member